 A wide-angle lens is a lens whose focal length is less than or equal to 28 mm.
 Very popular with landscape photographers, the wide-angle lens can also help you produce more creative photos.
-Here are 7 reasons why you should use a wide-angle lens more often as well as the different models of the moment for your Nikon camera.
+Here are 7 reasons why use a wide angle lens more often as well as the different models of the moment for your Nikon camera.

 Note: The photos illustrating above is taken with a 20 mm focal length lens mounted on a full FX format case.
 Users of Nikon APS-C / DX enclosures should consider the x1.5 conversion factor in the indications given below.
 The 20 mm equivalent in DX is therefore a focal lens between 13 and 14 mm (13×1.5=19.5 mm).